BertramYe/TauriReactTemplate/README.md

 # just only default, it will help build all kind of the versions (not recomend)
 $ npm run tauri build

+# if you want to debug the built project, can use the commend here below
+$ npm run tauri build -- --debug

 ```

 so it's better we can help built it according to our need for diffrent plamtform